firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/vesc-adc-accessory-integration.md

 ## Wiring Recipes
 ### Throttles & Brakes
-1. **Direct hall wiring:** Route throttle and brake halls straight to ADC1/ADC2 signal, 3.3 V, and ground to keep control even when the OEM dash is removed.[^1]
+1. **Direct hall wiring:** Route throttle and brake halls straight to ADC1/ADC2 signal, 3.3 V, and ground to keep control even when the OEM dash is removed.[^1] Keep the sensors on the controller’s 3.3 V rail—feeding 5 V halls directly into STM32 ADCs has already killed logic stages.【F:knowledge/notes/input_part000_review.md†L82-L84】
 2. **Spin-Y & other multi-button throttles:** Version 1 units need custom JST‑1.0 leads into ADC2/COMM2; version 2 ships with a four-conductor harness that lands cleanly on the adapter board.[^2]
 3. **Spintend adapter v3 harness:** Modern boards arrive with keyed plugs—no more screw terminals—so match the supplied loom instead of hand-crimping tiny JST shells.[^3]
 4. **MakerX footpads & 3.3 V-only sensors:** Confirm both ADC rails output 3.3 V before blaming pads; swapping to 5 V kills the hall board.[^4]